 Standby generator

-Some can be fueled by the regular household natural gas supply, which may not need regular refueling or use the fuel tanks, which usually hold a considerable amount of fuel for long periods.
-With the right maintenance and using high-quality fuel, these tanks can run longer over a 3-day stretch.
-Generally, these units can be fueled by different sources of fuel for each of the different types of units; natural gas generators, propane generators or diesel generators.
+Some can be fueled by a typical domestic natural gas supply, which may not require frequent refueling, or by fuel tanks, which can keep a significant amount of fuel for an extended period.
+With proper maintenance and high-quality gasoline, these tanks can run for three days.
+In general, these machines can be powered by a variety of fuel sources, including natural gas generators, propane generators, and diesel generators.

 Portable generator

-These units are only fueled by tanks.
-Generally, they only hold enough fuel for a relatively short run, for 5-10 hours.
-This means that it has to be fueled regularly since the generator runs, and the remaining fuel must be drained after every run.
-Additionally, the fuel has to be stored outside.
-Generally, these units are fueled using gasoline as portable gasoline generators.
+These devices rely solely on tanks for fuel.
+In general, they can only contain enough gasoline for a short run, 5-10 hours.
+This implies it must be filled on a frequent basis because the generator operates, and any residual fuel must be emptied after each run.
+Additionally, the gasoline must be stored outside.
+Typically, these units are powered by gasoline as portable gasoline generators.

 G) Start-Up Process